Tommy Edman Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.38 team ERA that ranks 15th among all league pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 17th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 23 total home runs at a clip of 1.4 per game (to rank 24th in baseball).
+- Diamondbacks pitchers combine to allow the fifth-most home runs in baseball (26 total, 1.4 per game).

-- The Diamondbacks will look to Jameson (2-0) in his second start this season.
+- Bumgarner makes the start for the Diamondbacks, his fourth of the season.
+He is 0-2 with a 7.90 ERA and eight strikeouts in 13 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander tossed four scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- In his most recent appearance -- in relief on Tuesday -- the left-hander tossed 2/3 innings against the St. Louis Cardinals while surrendering hits.

+- The 33-year-old has put up an ERA of 7.90, with 5.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .321 against him.

 © 2023 Data Skrive.
 All rights reserved.